tomkelly111/Snap-Call-Coaching/TESTING.md

 ## Accessibility
 I confirmed the code used is accessible by using lighthouse in devtools.
 While initially there was a lower score for performance and accessibility I was able to improve these by minimising images and adding aria labels where appropriate.
+It was also necessary to change the font color of placeholder text.

 ![image](https://github.com/tomkelly111/Snap-Call-Coaching/assets/111172617/01264a54-18ba-4e4c-bcb7-4e8885249d30)